 Assistant Professor Dan Royles and FIU History Ph.D.
-Graduate Julio Capó Jr. (UMass) are featured in the September 2017 issue of the Journal of American History as part of an Interchange on HIV/AIDS and U.S. History.
+Graduate Julio Capó Jr. (UMass) were featured in the September 2017 issue of the Journal of American History as part of an Interchange on HIV/AIDS and U.S. History.
 This Interchange, edited by Jennie Brier and with participation from scholars across the country, marks the first major feature on HIV/AIDS in the JAH.

 On March 9, 2017, Dr. Dan Royles published his latest blog article on Nursing Clio, a platform where historians bring research on the past in correspondence with current issues.
 His piece "Love and Rage" discusses political funerals in the context of the American AIDS crisis.

 On January 31, 2017, Dr. Michael Bustamante published an editorial on Medium, "Cuban-American Politicians Should Remember Refugee Roots."

 On January 22, 2017, Dr. Alexandra Cornelius participated in HistoryMiami Museum's Civil War symposium, which featured a keynote address by Columbia University's Pulitzer Prize winning author Eric Foner.
 The department's expert on nineteenth-century race relations moderated a discussion panel on different aspects of Reconstruction.

 On December 02, 2016, Dr. Michael Bustamante published a compilation of literary and visual sources on "Cuba beyond Castro" in the Washington Post.
 Access his latest piece here.

 On November 30th 2016, Dr. Bianca Premo published “Finally, Again: Miami before Trump and After Castro” for The North American Congress on Latin America (NACLA).